sguzunov/docs/docs/connectors/03_bloomberg-connector/01_overview/overview.md

 ## Bloomberg Simulator

+The simulator mode of the Bloomberg Connector enables you to use the provided APIs when developing or testing without the need for an actual Bloomberg Terminal installed.

 To start the Bloomberg Connector in simulator mode, use the `--terminalType=sim` command line argument when starting the Bloomberg Connector from its executable file.

 Alternatively, you can use the following [app configuration](../../../developers/configuration/application/index.html), which will allow the Bloomberg Connector app to appear in the [Glue42 Toolbar](../../../glue42-concepts/glue42-toolbar/index.html) and start in simulator mode: